tc3149/mini-projects/README.md

 A consortium of programs

 1. Fibonacci
 Returns the nth Fibonacci number by using a recursive function.
+Use: py Fibonacci.py <n>